Updated: Nov 28, 2022

-Suppose the injured party can competently testify as to what they might have got.
-In that case, the court may call an economic consultant or an expert in the field of jobs upon to measure a fair yet equitable estimate of their earnings.
+Suppose the injured party can competently testify about what they might have.
+In that case, the court may call an economic consultant or an expert in the field of jobs to measure a fair yet equitable estimate of their earnings.

 You should also be compensated for the previously stated “intangible losses.”
-While it may be in your best interests to settle your case on your own, you should wait until you are confident you have completely recovered (you won’t be able to get much later if your pain returns) and have at least spoken with a credible personal injury lawyer who will give you an honest opinion of whether hiring an attorney to represent you is worth it.
+While it may be in your best interests to settle your case on your own, you should wait until you are confident you have completely recovered (you won’t be able to get much later if your pain returns) and have at least spoken with a credible Personal Injury Lawyers in Los Angeles who will give you an honest opinion of whether hiring a Los Angeles Auto Accident Attorney to represent you is worth it.

 If you have more severe injuries or are now recovering from the consequences, it is strongly recommended that you should not consider an insurance company’s offer to settle.